Joe Trohman: Career

 In April 2017, Fall Out Boy released Young and Menace, the lead single for their seventh studio album, Mania.
 The original release date for Mania was set in September 2017, but was pushed back in August of that same year due to the fact that, according to a tweet from lead singer Patrick Stump, "The album just really [wasn't] ready, and it felt very rushed".
-Mania was officially released on January 19, 2018 and debuted at number one on the Billboard 200, making it the band's third consecutive number one album, and fourth chart-topping debut overall.
+Mania was officially released on January 19, 2018, and debuted at number one on the Billboard 200, making it the band's third consecutive number one album, and fourth chart-topping debut overall.
 Despite the fact that the album had not yet been released, the band embarked on the Mania Tour in the fall of 2017, a worldwide tour spanning the end of 2017 and into fall of 2018.
 This tour included a date at Wrigley Field in the band's hometown of Chicago, marking a milestone in their career as their first headline show at a stadium.

 In 2017, Trohman guest starred, with his bandmates, in Cartoon Network's Teen Titans Go! playing himself in the first, third and fourth parts of "The Night Begins to Shine".
 Their cover of the title song from the special was commercially released.

 On August 23, 2018, Fall Out Boy surprise-released their third EP, Lake Effect Kid, which the band describes as their "love letter" to their hometown of Chicago.
 A demo version of the title track was previously featured on the band's 2008 mixtape Welcome to the New Administration.

 In April 2019, the Damned Things released their second album, High Crimes, almost nine years after the release of their debut album, Ironiclast.

 On September 10, 2019, Fall Out Boy released Dear Future Self (Hands Up) as a single off of their second greatest hits album, Greatest Hits: Believers Never Die – Volume Two, released on November 15, 2019.
 The same day, the band announced their co-headlining tour with Green Day and Weezer, The Hella Mega Tour, scheduled to begin in spring of 2020.
-Due to the Covid-19 Pandemic, all North American dates were rescheduled to the summer of 2021, European dates were rescheduled to the summer of 2022, and Asian and Oceania dates were cancelled.
+Due to the COVID-19 pandemic, all North American dates were rescheduled to the summer of 2021, European dates were rescheduled to the summer of 2022, and Asian and Oceania dates were cancelled.

 On January 18, 2023, the same day as the announcement of Fall Out Boy's eighth album, So Much (for) Stardust, Trohman announced on social media that he would be taking a break from the band to focus on his mental health.
+He returned to the band in May 2023.